iGio90/frick/README.md

 -> session saved

 # next time we run frick, we can just do 's load'
-# to load the same target and attach the same target
+# to load the same target and attach to the same offset
 ```

 An example of command within the context could be: